Tesco to repay €645m in UK pandemic business rates relief

 Marks & Spencer says it will not follow Tesco as move puts pressure on rivals

-Tesco said on Wednesday it will repay £585 million of Covid-19 pandemic business rates relief it received from the UK government.
+Last month Tesco estimated the pandemic would cost it £725 million this year.
 Photograph: Nick Ansell/PA Wire

-Tesco said on Wednesday it will repay £585 million (€644.5 million)of Covid-19 pandemic business rates relief it received from the UK government as some of the risks of the crisis were behind it.
+Tesco said on Wednesday it would repay £585 million (€644.5 million) of Covid-19 pandemic business rates relief it received from the UK government as some of the risks of the crisis were behind it.

-Supermarket groups have performed well during the pandemic but have been criticised by lawmakers and media for paying shareholders dividends whilst receiving taxpayer money in the form of property tax relief.
+Supermarket groups have performed well during the pandemic but have been criticised by lawmakers and media for paying shareholders dividends while receiving taxpayer money in the form of property tax relief.

-Last month, Tesco, Britain’s biggest retailer, estimated the pandemic would cost it £725 million this year – well in excess of the rates relief received.
+Last month Tesco, Britain’s biggest retailer, estimated the pandemic would cost it £725 million this year – well above the rates relief it received.

 Marks & Spencer said on Wednesday it would not follow Tesco in returning business rates relief.
-Sainsbury’s, Walmart’s Asda and Morrisons , which have all also claimed relief, all declined to comment. – Reuters
+Sainsbury’s, Asda and Morrisons, which have all also claimed relief, all declined to comment.